 This course is designed around the Ohio World Language Standards and American Council of the Teaching of Foreign Language (ACTFL).
 Units will utilize 21st century skills and authentic resources to engage learners in relevant and meaningful use of the new language and exploration of the culture.
-Level 2 of the World Language class is designed to provide students the opportunity to further communication in the target language via reading, writing, listening and speaking skills.
+Level 2 of the World Language class is designed to provide students the opportunity to further communication in the target language via reading. writing, listening and speaking skills.
 According to ACTFL, the proficiency goal for a level 2 student is Novice-High or the ability to describe with phrases and identify with short sentences in present time frame.
+Return to course offering page: 9, 10, 11, 12

-LEVEL 3 3702 HONORS FRENCH III
+LEVEL 3

-Prerequisite: French II
+3702 HONORS FRENCH III Year Credit 1 Grade 10-12 Prerequisite: French II